CubeAPM

 Prometheus + Grafana Pricing at Scale

 Self-hosted Prometheus/Grafana has no software license cost; you pay for your own infrastructure and storage.
-If you opt for Grafana Cloud, metrics are priced per 1,000 active series (Pro shows $6.50 per 1k series) and logs are $0.50/GB with a small monthly platform fee.
+If you opt for Grafana Cloud, pricing is usage-based (Pro plan adds a $19/month platform fee).

 Tech Fit